Baddo (queen): Marriage

 However, the date of the marriage is most likely later than Reccared I's accession to the throne in 586.
-This is supported by evidence that shortly after his father's death Reccared I attempted to marry Clodosinda, the daughter of the Frankish king Sigibert I and Brunnhilde, but failed due to opposition from the King of Burgundy: Gunthramn.
+This is supported by evidence that shortly after his father's death Reccared I attempted to marry Chlodoswintha, the daughter of the Frankish king Sigibert I and Brunhilde, but failed due to opposition from the King of Burgundy: Gunthramn.
 Perhaps the marriage of Reccared I and Baddo took place in 586 or 589.

 Queen Consort

 The date of Baddo's death is not reported in medieval sources.
 She probably predeceased her husband.
-It is not known for certain if Reccared I remarried after his death.
+It is not known for certain if Reccared I remarried after her death.